Ujima Academy

 means student or learner in Swahili.
 The sessions are conducted by men and women of the church and

-community called Ujima Elders.
-Who share their varied experiences with the youth.
-The program is
+community called Ujima Elders, who share their varied experiences with the youth.
+All of our lead elders have passed a CORI background check.

 Program Objectives